Five-year Goals and Associated Interim Benchmarks

 By fall 2021, UNC-Chapel Hill will enroll 3,508 low-income students, a 4.2% increase over 2015 levels (140 additional low-income students over a base of 3,368).

-From UNC-Chapel Hill: Nationwide, less than 50% of low-income students who are admitted to a postsecondary institution decide to enroll.
-The Carolina College Advising Corps reaches 23% of low-income public high school students in North Carolina, offering assistance with admission, financial aid, and scholarship applications.
-UNC-Chapel Hill’s commitment to meet the full demonstrated financial need of admitted students is also critical to enrolling more students from low-income households.
-The Carolina Covenant plays an important role in attracting students from low-income families by promising qualifying students a path to debt-free graduation, as well as providing a supportive community and crucial academic services.
-As part of the Covenant, scholarships made possible through the Red, White and Carolina Blue Challenge, including the recently announced Lt.
-Col. Bernard Dibbert Scholarships as part of the For All Kind: the Campaign for Carolina, offer financial support to low-income students who are dependents of active-duty military or veterans of the U.S. Armed Forces.
-UNC-Chapel Hill also partners with 14 community colleges across North Carolina through its Carolina Student Transfer Excellence Program (C-STEP) to help community college students from financially challenged families transfer to and graduate from UNC-Chapel Hill.
-C-STEP currently works with the Eastern Band of Cherokee Indians and Southwestern Community College, expanding the program to the most economically distressed counties in southwestern North Carolina.
-Thanks to a $1.1 million grant from the North Carolina GlaxoSmithKline Foundation, C-STEP also recently expanded to foster more opportunity for low-income North Carolinians who are interested in STEM fields.
+From UNC-Chapel Hill: The Carolina College Advising Corps serves North Carolina’s low-income public high school students, helping with admission, financial aid, and scholarship applications.
+A commitment to meet the full 100% demonstrated financial need of admitted students is critical to enrolling more low-income students.
+The Carolina Covenant plays a vital role by offering academically qualified low-income students a debt-free path to graduation, as well as providing a supportive community and academic services.
+Partnerships with 14 community colleges through the Carolina Student Transfer Excellence Program (C-STEP) help community college students from financially challenged families transfer to and graduate from UNC-Chapel Hill.
+C-STEP works with the Eastern Band of Cherokee Indians and Southwestern Community College, expanding the program to the most economically distressed counties in southwestern North Carolina.
+Thanks to support from the North Carolina GlaxoSmithKline Foundation, C-STEP now offers more opportunities for low-income, North Carolina students interested in STEM fields.

 By 2021-22, UNC-Chapel Hill will produce 1,108 rural graduates, an increase of 9.4% (95 additional rural completions over a base of 1,013).

-From UNC-Chapel Hill: UNC-Chapel Hill is committed to enrolling and graduating more rural North Carolinians, using evidence-based admissions practices, individualized academic and personal support, and financial aid that meets students’ full demonstrated need.
-Proven programs such as Project Uplift, the Carolina Covenant, the Carolina College Advising Corps, and the Carolina Student Transfer Excellence Program (C-STEP) encourage students to prepare for the academic rigor of a research university and then enroll, succeed academically, and graduate on time.
-The university’s state-of-the-art classroom pedagogies and high-impact educational opportunities for students, in STEM and other academic areas, prepare students for success in their majors and for timely completion of their degrees.
+From UNC-Chapel Hill: UNC-Chapel Hill is committed to enrolling and graduating more rural North Carolinians, using holistic admissions practices that evaluate each student deliberately and thoughtfully; individualized academic and personal support; and financial aid that meets students’ full demonstrated need.
+Programs such as Project Uplift, Carolina Covenant, Carolina College Advising Corps and the Carolina Student Transfer Excellence Program (C-STEP) encourage students to prepare for the academic rigor of a research university and then enroll, succeed, and graduate on time.
+State-of-the-art classroom teaching and high-impact educational opportunities for students offered both on campus and virtually in STEM and other areas prepare students for success in their majors and timely degree completion.
+Carolina Covenant Scholar Whitney Noble made her way to the School of Nursing through hard work and a little help from C-STEP.
+The first-generation college student has felt a calling to help people through health care since her grandfather was diagnosed with pancreatic cancer.

 Achievement Gaps in Undergraduate Degree Efficiency